mjgold/air-stable/README.md

 the barriers to sharing the data to a few taps.

-As a web developer, your job is to figure out what is the right data, what is the right form fo rthat data, and who is the right people to have access to the data.
+As a web developer, your job is to figure out what is the right data, what is the right form for that data, and who is the right people to have access to the data.

 ## Getting Started